BarryLarry17Jr/Income-Tax-Calculator/readme.txt

 ----------------------------------------------------------------------
 How to install for Mac

-1) Open terminal and type in "chmod +x income_tax_calculator.command"
-2) Open the income_tax_calculator.command file
+1) Open the income_tax_calculator.command file
-3) Wait for the program to open in terminal
+2) Wait for the program to open in terminal
-4) Input the needed values
+3) Input the needed values
 ----------------------------------------------------------------------
 How to install for Windows